 - Signed Letters from Students (Faculty or departmental student associations could be involved in organizing these)

 Include a few letters from past and present students highlighting the impact nominees had on their education, learning, and appreciation of the material taught.
 Please note that letters of support from students who are currently being taught should be avoided in order to eliminate the perception of coercion.
 Again, vague statements of support are not informative or helpful.

-NOTE: DOSSIERS ARE TO BE SUBMITTED BY E-MAIL AT THE FOLLOWING ADDRESS: email@example.com .
+NOTE: DOSSIERS ARE TO BE SUBMITTED BY MARCH 12, 2021 TO THE FOLLOWING ADDRESS: firstname.lastname@example.org .